anonfolders/adperf/README.md

         ```

-7. Download models PointPillar-MultiHead and PointPillar-MultiHead from the OpenPCDet model zoo and put them in [`adperf/OpenPCDet/checkpoints`](adperf/OpenPCDet/checkpoints)
+7. Download models PointPillar-MultiHead and PointPillar-MultiHead from the OpenPCDet model zoo and put them in [`adperf/OpenPCDet/checkpoints`](adperf/OpenPCDet/checkpoints) (needs to be created).
+(Note: these are official links provided on the [OpenPCDet repository](https://github.com/open-mmlab/OpenPCDet/).
+Please feel free to download from there.)

     |              model                                                                         |                                              download                                              |
     |----------------------------------------------------------------------------------------------------|:--------------------------------------------------------------------------------------------------:|